Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Returns

-The method returns a dictionary containing the current status of the batch pipeline and other relevant details, such as the number of records processed, the time taken to process the data, and the status of the pipeline.
+The method returns a JSON containing the current status of the batch pipeline and other relevant details, such as the number of records processed, the time taken to process the data, and the status of the pipeline.